Leadership is a privilege given to many but appreciated by a few. It requires dedication to a team that relies on your expertise to meet its goals.

 4. Include Them in Decisions

 Employees are much more likely to give you their best when they feel included.
 Instead of making all the decisions for your team, ask for their input!
-You would be surprised how many ideas your staff have about how to increase your profit margin, improve customer relations, and ensure regulatory compliance.
+You would be surprised how many ideas your staff has about how to increase your profit margin, improve customer relations, and ensure regulatory compliance.

 They have opinions about the new health insurance plans, the “secret” merger that no one is talking about, and the major restructuring about to take place within the company.

-I have news for you: everyone knows what’s happening and everyone is talking about it behind closed doors!
-Instead of hiding behind your desks and private meetings why not create an inclusive environment where employees are kept in the loop about issues that will directly affect them?
+I have news for you: everyone knows what’s happening, and everyone is talking about it behind closed doors!
+Instead of hiding behind your desks and private meetings, why not create an inclusive environment where employees are kept in the loop about issues that will directly affect them?

 Transparency will encourage employees to become a part of the solution.
 It will promote trust within the organization and send your team the message that you respect them enough to keep them informed.

-Of course, there are times when discretion will be necessary and you won’t be able to share certain information.
+Of course, there are times when discretion will be necessary, and you won’t be able to share certain information.
 Be selective about what you reveal to your employees.
 But always be ready to address their concerns.